Hanna Malewska: Znak

+Later years

 In 1973, as a result of her deteriorating health, she retired, appointing Bohdan Cywiński from Warsaw as her successor.
 Hanna Malewska had been a total editor-in-chief on whom the whole editorial team relied.
 The change of editors-in-chief marked a new phase in the editorial history of Znak, coinciding with changes in the magazine's mid-1970s readership.

 At the turn of 1975 and 1976, she signed the Letter of 59 – the memorial of intellectuals protesting against changes in the Constitution of the Polish People's Republic and appealing against the repressions of Polish workers in Radom and Ursus.
 In 1978, she became involved in a series of talks in the Scientific Courses Society.
 In 1979, she supported the student initiative to dissolve the Socialist Union of Polish Students at the Jagiellonian University and to establish a new independent organisation in its place.

 After October 1956, as well as in the 1970s and 1980s, she received many awards, including: the Order of Polonia Restituta Knight's Cross (1957), the Fr Maksymilian Kolbe and Reinhold Schneider Award in Freiburg (1972), the Alfred Jurzykowski Prize in New York (1976), Order of Polonia Restituta Officer's Cross (1976) and the City of Kraków Award for lifetime achievement in literature (1981).

+Death

 Hanna Malewska died on Palm Sunday, 27 March 1983, of tuberculosis that was diagnosed too late.
 She was buried in Tyniec Cemetery near the Benedictine Abbey.